Make your own route maps using IGN TOP25 maps

 A few more hazards you might encounter with Google Maps.
 Some very small tracks are shown on Google Maps, but only when you zoom right in.

 Also, Google won’t suggest a walking route through a large roundabout, presumably because of the danger factor.
 This can mean the suggested route may involve a very large, and unnecessary, detour when all that is required is some caution when negotiating the roundabout.
 When making our maps, we treat this as just another gap.
+Also, sometimes Google takes a long way around a low median strip in the middle of a road that can easily be stepped over.

 Thanks